2021 Africa Cup of Nations squads: Nigeria

 A 28-man final squad was announced on 25 December 2021.
 On 31 December 2021, Emmanuel Dennis, Victor Osimhen, Leon Balogun, and Shehu Abdullahi withdrew from the squad and were replaced by Semi Ajayi, Tyronne Ebuehi, Peter Olayinka, and Henry Onyekuru.
-On 6 January 2022, Odion Ighalo withdrawn from the squad, thus reducing the squad to 27 players.
+On 6 January 2022, Odion Ighalo withdrawn but remain in the squad, thus reducing the squad to 27 players.
 Newly appointed coach José Peseiro joined the team as an observer, while interim coach Eguavoen led the team.